Intersection theory of polymatroids: Introduction

 where the map $L \to \mathbb{P}(\bigoplus_{i \in S} V_i\oplus \kk)$ is the composition of the projection $L\to \bigoplus_{i\in S} V_i$ with the projective completion $\bigoplus_{i \in S} V_i \hookrightarrow \PP(\bigoplus_{i\in S} V_i \oplus \kk)$. \end{definition}

-In the context of matroids and hyperplane arrangements, the augmented wonderful variety was introduced in \cite{BHMPW22}, and it played a central role in the proof of Dowling-Wilson top-heavy conjecture \cite{BHMPWb}.
+In the context of matroids and hyperplane arrangements, the augmented wonderful variety was introduced in \cite{BHMPW22}, and it played a central role in the proof of Dowling--Wilson top-heavy conjecture \cite{BHMPWb}.
 Augmented wonderful varieties are closely related to the wonderful compactifications of subspace arrangement complements introduced in \cite{dCP95}.